 Deprovision a CIDR block

-Before you deprovision a CIDR block, make sure that it has no addresses allocated to VPCs or IPAM pools and that no custom allocations exist.
-Click the ID of the target pool instance or click Manage in the Actions column.
+Before deprovisioning, make sure the CIDR block has no allocations to VPCs or IPAM pools and no custom allocations.
+Click the pool ID or Manage in the Actions column.
 On the CIDR tab, find the target CIDR block and click Deprovision in the Actions column.

 Delete an IPAM pool